 I have a lot of pressure cooker recipes that are quick and easy, hands-free for a Dinner in a Flash.
 We make a trip to the grocery store when we get on the Island and one trip to Sam’s Club.
 I have the dinners all planned out so that I can buy the staples at home and bring them (see Saving Tip #3).
 Now that my children are older they help prepare a salad with each pressure cooker dinner.
 This way we save time and money.

 Instead of splurging on a dinner out which for 7 of us is very pricey, we let everyone eat at the pool.
 The Hilton Head Island resort has two pools and two quick serve restaurant.
 The food is moderate price and lets everyone have one meal eat out a day.

-Check our my favorite Vacation Pressure Cooker Recipes (Coming Soon)
+Our my favorite Vacation Pressure Cooker Recipes:

 ~ Have a Great Beach Vacation ~ Susan